grantmauger15/Movie-Picker/README.md

 ```
 - The above command will fetch a movie directed by Alfred Hitchcock between 1960 and 1965, or from 1950 and before.
 Movie runtime must also be at least 2 hours.
 - The movie must also be in the top 1000 most critically acclaimed movies of all time (as sourced from [this list](https://www.theyshootpictures.com/gf1000_startinglist_table.php)).
-- Only the top 3000 albums of all time are ranked, so making the number greater than 3000 is pointless and will not include more albums.
 ```bash
 Movie: Marnie (rating: 7.1, votes: 55739, rank: 367) [2 total]
 Director: Alfred Hitchcock